 Olynyk says signing extension with hometown Raptors was a priority

-TORONTO — Canadian centre Kelly Olynyk says signing a two-year extension with the Toronto Raptors was a priority.
+TORONTO — Once Kelly Olynyk was traded from the Utah Jazz to the Toronto Raptors, he knew he had to sign an extension with his hometown team.

-Olynyk, who was born in Toronto and moved to Kamloops, B.C., when he was an adolescent, was dealt to the Raptors ahead of the NBA's trade deadline a month ago.

-He could have tested free agency this summer but instead chose to get a deal done quickly.
+The 32-year-old Olynyk, who was born in Toronto and moved to Kamloops, B.C., when he was an adolescent, signed a two-year contract extension with the Raptors on Monday.
+Although the six-foot-11 centre could have tested free agency this summer and possibly got a longer or more lucrative deal, he chose to get an extension done quickly to stay in Toronto.

-Olynyk is also the captain of Canada's men's senior team that will compete at this summer's Paris Olympics.

-He says he wanted to have the deal with the Raptors squared away so he could focus on the Olympics when the NBA season is over.
+"They traded for me, they wanted me here.
+Just to reciprocate that love and show that I do want to be here, too," said Olynyk, who was dealt to the Raptors on Feb.
+8. "I’ve wanted to be here since I was four years old so it’s special.

+"I wanted to create that trust and that bond.
+Hopefully, I can be here for the rest of my career."

-Details of the extension were not announced, but ESPN reported it was a two-year deal worth US$26.25 million.
+Details of Olynyk's extension were not announced, but ESPN reported it was a two-year deal worth US$26.25 million.

+"I think we have a lot of talent on this roster, a lot of young talent, that’s trying to find their way and their niche in the league," Olynyk said.
+"I'm bringing my experience, versatility, to help accent those pieces and bring them all together.

+"Some leadership and experience on and off the court, just helping them grow."

-He has averaged 10.2 points, 5.2 rebounds, 2.4 assists and 22.5 minutes over his career with Boston, Miami, Houston, Detroit, Utah and Toronto.
+Olynyk has averaged 10.2 points, 5.2 rebounds, 2.4 assists and 22.5 minutes over his career with Boston, Miami, Houston, Detroit, Utah and Toronto.
+He was traded to the Raptors alongside guard Ochai Agbaji in exchange for Kira Lewis Jr., Otto Porter Jr., and a 2024 first-round draft pick.

+Knowing that Toronto general manager Bobby Webster and team president Masai Ujiri swung the deal to bring him home, Olynyk said that negotiations on his extension went smoothly.

+"They traded for me and Ochai and they wanted us both here as pieces to the puzzle long term and that's something that I want to be a part of," said Olynyk.
+"You always want to be somewhere where people want you to be, right?
+That's always a good thing."

 This report by The Canadian Press was first published March 5, 2024.